-Wafflemat was always engineered to be used in structures four stories and less, as anything taller would require a different foundation system because of the loads associated with five stories and above.
+Wafflemat Foundation Systems were always engineered to be used in structures four stories and less, as anything taller would require a different foundation system because of the loads associated with five stories and above.

-That all changed recently when Conco Concrete installed Wafflemat as the foundation in a seven-story apartment building in San Francisco.
-A 16″ top slab, the most ever poured for a Wafflemat, was placed on a 12″ Wafflebox.
+That all changed recently when Conco Concrete installed a Wafflemat Foundation System as the foundation in a seven-story apartment building in San Francisco.
+A 16″ top slab, the most ever poured for a Wafflemat Foundation, was placed on a 12″ Wafflebox.
 Then, the building started upwards: two floors of parking (there’s rarely street parking in SF), a podium deck, and five floors of living space.
-Seven full — and incredibly heavy — floors all supported by Wafflemat.
+Seven full — and incredibly heavy — floors all supported by Wafflemat Foundation Systems.

-Since 1993, Wafflemat has been proven to be the leading foundation in its class.
+Since 1993, Wafflemat Foundation Systems have been proven to be the leading foundation in its class.
 Now, it’s the leading system in multiple classes.